yugabyte/cbo_stat_dump/test/README.md

 `cbo_stat_dump` script to extract the DDL, query plan and statistics from the TARGET database.
 Then it will create a new database on the TEST instance.
-The DDL will be run on the test database and statistics will be imported.
+The DDL will be run on the test database and statistics will be imported using the `cbo_stat_load` script.
 The query plan from the test deployment will be extracted and compared against the query plan from the target deployment.